Mlaiel/iacherie/events/event_streaming/README.md

 ## 📝 **CONCLUSION**

-The Events Event Streaming Module represents the pinnacle of real-time event processing infrastructure for the Ainflue platform, specifically engineered for multi-format content creators.
+The Events Event Streaming Module represents the pinnacle of real-time event processing infrastructure for the IA Chérie platform, specifically engineered for multi-format content creators.
 With ultra-high throughput streaming, sub-millisecond latency, and comprehensive real-time analytics, this module ensures seamless, scalable, and intelligent event processing for the entire creator ecosystem.

 **🎯 Mission:** Deliver the most advanced real-time event streaming infrastructure globally for content creators, enabling instant insights, real-time optimization, and immediate response to creator and audience interactions.